 Or maybe they have an email newsletter with news on a stock line.

-Customers and prospect don’t always have to complete a task right away either.
+Customers and prospects don’t always have to complete a task right away, either.
 They might scan and bookmark the web page to save for another time.

 Give Customers Fast Access to Your Online Shop